 Cebu, Davao, Manila and Zamboanga, The Philippines

 The client sought to conduct a baseline assessment of stability conditions in multiple countries across Southeast Asia.
 The assessment required the collection and analysis of both qualitative and quantitative data in parallel from more than 20 locations on a range of economic, development and social factors.

 Previous client attempts are developing a cross-national assessment framework had met with limited success due to the client's inability to specify the indicators most relevant for tracking stability.
-The framework developed by experienced MSI analysts and populations by indigenous research teams provided the client with the visibility it needed in order to forecast development trends for the region.
+The framework developed by experienced Madison Springfield analysts and populations by indigenous research teams provided the client with the visibility it needed in order to forecast development trends for the region.